Possessive adjectives

 How about that boyfriend or girlfriend?
 Or someone who is even closer to you — your fiancé or fiancée?
 Always use il mio fidanzato or la mia fidanzata for a boyfriend/fiancé or girlfriend/fiancée.
 Italian dictates that you must use the definite article, since these individuals are not yet officially a part of the family!
 Of course, your ex-husband or ex-wife is demoted to definite article use as well, as they have left the confines of the family; la mia ex moglie and il mio ex marito is Italian for my ex-wife and my ex-husband.

-Finally, when one uses the Italian word famiglia to speak about “my family,” the definite article is required by convention.
+• When using the Italian word famiglia to speak about “my family,” the definite article is also required by convention.
 Notice also that the noun family is used in the singular, although by definition it refers to a group of people (otherwise known as a “collective noun”).
 The Italian verb used with the subject “family” will be in the third person singular as a result.

 La mia famiglia viene dall’Italia.